 Jessica is a speaker on the topic of walkability and managing relationships online to offline and has presented at South by Southwest (SXSW), The Swedish Institute, The Walking Summit, GoodxGlobal and other events focused on workplace mobility and green solutions.

 She graduated from Lynn University with a Bachelor of Arts in Business Management and holds a certificate in Walkable Urban Real Estate Development & Place Management from George Washington University.

-In addition, she is a SheSource Expert – Philanthropy and her advocacy work includes Social Good Summit + Austin, CEO Pledge Committee Member and from 2014 – June 2017 at large member with DC Pedestrian Advisory Council.
+In addition, she is a SheSource Expert – Philanthropy and her advocacy work include Social Good Summit + Austin, CEO Pledge for Physical Activity Committee Member promoted by the National Coalition for Promoting Physical Activity (NCPPA) and from 2014 – June 2017 at-large member with DC Pedestrian Advisory Council.